 Go back to the Command Prompt window and change to the directory the AVI (or other undeletable file) is located in.

-At the command prompt type DEL where is the file you wish to delete.
+At the command prompt type DEL

 Go back to Task Manager, click File, New Task and enter EXPLORER.EXE to restart the GUI shell.